 Emotions are what make us truly human.
-For better or worse, they are what make us real, make us feel alive.
+For better or worse, they are what makes us real, makes us feel alive.

 If it weren’t for emotions we would have never known what it’s like to be happy; to be able to wake up every day and rejoice the beauty of it.
 Enjoy the sunset standing in the last descending sunlight or to feel the raindrops slowly dripping down on our face, on our eyes, making us fully appreciate the beauty of that moment.